Getting started with the ScalePad API

 "next_cursor": "kLTRkMDItODI0NC01ZDI4"

-ScalePad API endpoints may offer filtering based on the values of fields.
-The fields that are filterable will be documented in the endpoint documentation.
+ScalePad API endpoints may offer filtering based on field values.
+Filterable fields are documented on each endpoint.

 Operators